tsherif/weekendraytracerjs/README.md

 - [glMatrix](http://glmatrix.net/) is used for vector calculations to avoid garbage collection.
 - Other minor reorganization to account for differences between C++ and JavaScript.

 Other than those differences, the algorithm *should* be functionally identical to the original.
-If you find any errors, please bring them to my attention!
+If you find any errors, please let me know!